 or their significant others living on the Coeur d' Alene Reservation who have

 been or who are presently victims of domestic violence, sexual assault, elder

-abuse, or stalking.
+abuse, stalking, or bullying.

 Hours of Operation